 This data set contains two 5 degree by 5 degree grids with 28 rows by 72 columns: one for monthly rainfall accumulation over ocean and another over land.

-Temporal coverage is from 19 June 2002 to the present.
+Temporal coverage is from 19 June 2002 to 1 October 2011.
 See AMSR-E Data Versions for a summary of temporal coverage for different AMSR-E products and algorithms.

 Rainfall accumulation is averaged monthly.